SCOLIOSIS & PROVING DISABILITY

 Another important factor to consider is what it costs to hire an attorney.
 At our law firm, you do not pay an attorney fee until we win your case.
 The attorney fee comes out of your back benefit.
 If we do not win your SSD benefits, then there is no back benefit.
 Therefore, you will not owe an attorney fee.

 How much is the attorney fee?
 It is 25% of your back benefit.
-But, the fee is capped at $7200.
-You do not pay more than the cap of $7200.
-If you win, you will pay either 25% of the back benefit or the $7200 cap.
-You pay whatever is the lesser amount.
-For example, if your back benefit is $100,000, our attorney fee would be $7200, not $25,000.
+However, you do not pay more than the cap of $7200.
+In November 2024, the cap will go up to $9200.
+If you win, then you will pay whatever amount is less between 25% of your back benefit or the current attorney fee cap.
+For example, if your back benefit is $100,000, our attorney fee would be $7200 in early 2024, not $25,000.
 Or, if your benefit is $10,000, then you would pay 25% of the back benefit.
 That would be $2500.

 If there are costs in your case, then you pay those costs.
 However, the costs are minimal.
 For example, you must pay for a copy of your medical records.
 The medical record cost is whatever your doctor charges for them.
 You owe costs whether we win or lose your case.
 But, to hire most lawyers, you have to pay attorney fees upfront.
-That doesn’t happen when you hire our law firm to help you win SSD and SSI benefits for scoliosis.
+That doesn’t happen when you hire our SSD law firm to help you win benefits for scoliosis.

 WHAT WILL IT COST YOU IF YOU DON’T HIRE THE RIGHT LAWYER?